-A Toddler Locked His Dad’s iPad For 48 Years – Oops – Here’s What To Do If That Happens To You
+A Toddler Locked His Dad’s iPad For 48 Years – Here’s What To Do If That Happens To You

-A three-year-old trying (and failing) to get into his dad’s iPad accidentally locked the device for 48 years, putting the dad into quite a pickle.
+A 3-year-old trying (and failing) to get into his dad’s iPad accidentally locked the device for 48 years, putting the dad into quite a pickle.
 Fortunately, there’s a quick and easy fix should such a thing ever happen to you.

 As CNN reports, New York dad Evan Osnos learned the hard way that having a secure password may keep your kid from accessing the content on your mobile device, but that doesn’t mean that they can’t still find a way to wreak havoc.